msjoegreen/ccaicompanion/README.md

 ## Making Changes

-Adding changes to the app either by adding new quests and ore more hostiles is not that hard but as the app is designed to a single html page with both markup and client side scripting making it comlpetely independant and able to run in a browser with no internetconnection after load, it can be a little dauntig to find your way aroiund the code.
+Adding changes to the app either by adding new quests and/or more hostiles is not that hard, but as the app is designed as a single html page with both markup and client side scripting making it comlpetely independant and able to run in a browser with no internet connection after load, it can be a little dauntig to find your way around the code.

 This section will guide you through what you need to change or add when customising the app.